-Wall Street set to open flat after record day
+Wall Street hits new high as post-election rally roars ahead

 Adding to the bullish tone was a report that showed the number of Americans filing for unemployment benefits fell from a five-month high last week, pointing to a robust labor market and building on a recent spate of strong economic data.

-Investors are now turning their attention to the Federal Reserve's meeting next week, where traders see a more than 90 chance of an interest rate hike.
+Investors, however, are likely to tread cautiously ahead of the Federal Reserve's meeting next week, where traders see a more than 90 chance of an interest rate hike.

-Lululemon (LULU.O) soared 15.2 percent to $68.96 premarket, after the yoga and leisure apparel retailer reported a better-than-expected quarterly profit.
+Lululemon (LULU.O) soared 17.3 percent to $70.20 following the yoga and leisure apparel retailer's reported of a better-than-expected quarterly profit.

 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Anil D'Silva)